hdmamin/self-supervised-vision-exp/README.md

 * Harrison Mamin

 ### Repo Structure

+Code was prototyped in the `notebooks` directory and eventually ported to the `lib` directory (i.e. the latter is where you will find relatively clean, documented code). `bin/s01-train-unsup-single-input.py` is the command line script used to train new models.

 ```
 img_wang/
 ├── data         # Raw and processed data.
 Actual files are excluded from github.